alphagov/govuk-design-system/src/patterns/complete-multiple-tasks/index.md

 #### Error messages

-If the user does not select an option, show an [error message](/components/error-message/) to say: 'Select whether you’ve completed this section'.
+If the user does not select an option, show an [Error message component](/components/error-message/) to say: 'Select whether you’ve completed this section'.

 {{ example({ group: "patterns", item: "complete-multiple-tasks", example: "have-you-completed-this-section-error", html: true, nunjucks: true, open: false }) }}